 Vision & Mission

-To be the premier partner of choice in the provision of financial solutions.
+To be a leading and preferred partner of choice in the provision of financial solutions

-To provide credit, mobilize savings and innovative products and services to ensure optimum returns to our members and stakeholders.
+To mobilize savings and provide credit through innovative products and services in a dynamic business environment to ensure optimum returns and exceptional customer experience

 In its endeavor to realize its vision and mission, Jamii SACCO upholds the following core values: